Get Practical Leadership Tips and Insights

 The Leader

 The knowledge worker cannot be supervised closely or in detail.
 He can only be helped.
 But he must direct himself, and he must direct himself toward performance and contribution, that is, toward effectiveness.
-Peter Drucker I once watched a board of directors make a decision about what they thought the CEO should be doing.
-They were dead wrong.
-None of them had ever been a CEO.
+Peter Drucker When Boards Overstep Their Role I once watched a board of directors make a decision about what they believed the CEO should be doing.
+Unfortunately, they got it dead wrong.
+Notably, none of them had ever served as a CEO.
 Funny how that works.
-None of them had learned the principle: Leaders lead and boards govern.
-Two different roles; two different purposes.
-Consequently, the leader chose to leave the organization.
-He knew the principle: “Good leadership thrives where leadership is valued.”
-Leaders, managers, and team members are hired to serve the mission of the organization.
-If they must be supervised like a child playing near a busy street, they cannot produce a good return on their wage.
-What makes a person valuable to an organization is
+More importantly, they had never learned a key principle: Leaders lead and boards govern.
+These are two different roles with two different purposes.
+As a result, the leader chose to leave the organization.
+He understood the truth: “Good leadership thrives where leadership is valued.”
+Leaders, managers, and team members all join an organization to serve its mission.
+However, if they must be supervised like a child playing near a busy street,

 Read More »